nix-community/nixos-landscape/CONTRIBUTING.md

 It also contains a pre-commit-hook making it a lot easier not to make potential mistakes that will unnescesarrily delay getting your PRs accepted.

+## Changing the landscape

+If you have either allowed direnv or ran `nix develop` in the repository, you should have everything you need to add to the landscape.

+There are a few files of interest.

+- `data.yml`: where individual projects are added.
+- `guide-yml`: where guide information is added.
+- `settings.yml`: where things such as major categories and tags are added.

+Most changes to the landscape will happen in `data.yml`.

+### Testing Changes

+To test your additons, you'll have to first rebuild the landscape and then serve it.

+To build it, run `just build`, then follow that with `just serve` to launch a local instance of the landscape.

+Please check the launched webapp and make sure that your changes render properly, and that you haven't broken anything.

 ## Before submitting a PR

 Please make sure that the thing you worked on... actually works.
 Make sure to